Cambridge-Atom-Scattering-Centre/Multiscat/Multiscat/Docs/DocsReadMe.txt

 	-Uses Newton Raphson root finding the zeros of the derivative (these are the x values needed for Lobatto quadrature rule) -Evaluates wheights to be used at each point <see GaussianQuadrature.pdf, bottom of page 6>

+Papers used in this program:
+	- 1:
+		D.E.
+Manolopoulos, R.E.
+Wyatt,
+		Quantum scattering via the log derivative version of the Kohn variational principle, Chemical Physics Letters,
+		Volume 152, Issue 1, 1988, Pages 23-32

+	- 2:
+		D.E.
+Manolopoulos, R.E.
+Wyatt,
+		Iterative Solution in Quantum Scattering Theory.
+The log Derivative Kohn Approach
+		J. Chem.
+Soc., Faraday Trans., 1990,86, 1641-1648

+	- 3:
+		Yousef Saad
+		Iterative Methods for Sparse Linear Systems
+		Second edition, 2000

+Gaussian-Legendre Quadrature is fairly well known, Gausian-Lobatto quadrature uses
+	Lobatto polynomials to determine points and weights to use, which for this method is equivalent with derivative of Legendre Polynomials.

+Lobatto-shape functions and their usefulness are explained in section 3 of [1].
+	(Plot of them fig.1 is incorrect, correct version is shown in fig. 1 of [2] )

+In section 4 of [1] it's explained how they're used to determine entries in matrices
+	used for determining scattering.

+GMRES is well explained in chapter 6 of [3], and choice for preconditioner in
+	section 3.2 of [2]